Fertility rates decrease with age

 Why does this happen?

-As a woman ages, her eggs decrease in both their quantity, and quality. fertility decreases with age And while some believe that women who are more physically fit stand a better chance of increasing their “fertility years,” the eggs a woman ovulates in her adult life have actually been in her ovaries since before birth, and have been slowly but surely losing their reproductive capabilities since that time.
+As a woman ages, her eggs decrease in both their quantity, and quality.
+And while some believe that women who are more physically fit stand a better chance of increasing their “fertility years,” the eggs a woman ovulates in her adult life have actually been in her ovaries since before birth, and have been slowly but surely losing their reproductive capabilities since that time.
 This is referred to as diminished ovarian reserve, or DOR.

 What can I do?